slatedb/slatedb/rfcs/0005-range-queries.md

 **Resource Limits:** As mentioned above, it is possible to impose limits on active range scans in order to ensure that they do not exhaust memory or create unnecessary garbage accumulation.

+**Persistent Queries** It may be useful in some use cases to persist query state in order to allow a process to resume after a migration or restart.
+This may require exposing the checkpoint that the query results were fetched from through the `DbIterator`.

 ## Updates